Frequently Asked Questions

 Does this checker store my data?

 This FAQ is general guidance.
-Rules can change and airlines/border officers may interpret them differently.
-Always confirm on gov.uk before travel.
+Rules can change, and airlines or border authorities may interpret requirements differently.
+Always confirm the latest position on gov.uk before you travel.